-The enduring popularity of proximity clocking terminals is due to their consistent reliability, ease of use and acceptance by any workforce wary of biometric technology.
+The enduring popularity of proximity readers is due to their consistent reliability, ease of use and acceptance by any workforce wary of biometric technology.
 For businesses who do not experience problems with buddy clocking, proximity readers remain an excellent choice.

 Each employee is supplied with a unique proximity key fob or credit card sized proximity card which they present to the terminal or reader.
 Proximity-based technology is a cost-effective solution, particularly for access control applications where large numbers of doors or turnstiles require operation.

-All HRX clock card terminals incorporate a proximity (RFID) reader that can read cards and keyfobs.
+All our terminals incorporate a proximity (RFID) reader that can read cards and keyfobs.
 This offers distinct reliability advantages over magnetic stripe and barcode readers because proximity is a contactless technology meaning there is no wear on the cards or on the reader.

 Clock Card Terminal Options

-Below is a table comparing the features of all three terminals.
+The table below compares the features of all three terminals.
 The features are then explained in greater detail underneath.

-HRX proximity clock card terminals can operate in two modes of operation: intelligent and non-intelligent modes.
+HRX proximity readers can operate in two modes of operation: intelligent and non-intelligent modes.

 Non-intelligent mode allows HRX terminals to record the clocking transactions simply as card numbers with a date/time stamp.
 The Focus software will subsequently assign the clocking transactions to the relevant employees.
 This mode has the advantage that the terminals do not need to communicate with each other and also employee details do not need to be stored in the terminal’s memory.
 Non-intelligent mode configurations are normally used in companies with distributed locations or for organisations who use a lot of temporary workers where it would be impractical to update the clocking terminal with an employees details before issuing them with a card.